iluvjava/Maths/Notebook 2.0/AMATH 583/MPI.md

 In the case of `COMM_WORLD.Send`, returned meaning that **the buffer is safe to reuse**.
 For small message, this might block, or not. **We don't know**.

+"Safe to re-reuse": This means that the data has been buffered into some place, or it's during transit and we can modify that without worrying about potential problems.

 In the case of `COMM_WORLD.Recv`, Blocked until the message is receive.
 We must get the data before advancing from this function call.